Scholarship Regulations of the Prague University of Economics and Business of 11th April, 2014

 (3) From the scholarship fund a student may be awarded a scholarship enabling him/her to study abroad and engage in research activities.

-(1) Merit scholarships are awarded by the Dean of the relevant faculty; or in the case of VSE wide study programs, they are awarded by the Rector of the University of Economics, Prague; to students of Bachelor’s and Master’s degree programs for outstanding academic achievement over the past academic year, subject to the conditions which were set for the particular academic year by the Dean of the relevant faculty, or the Rector of the University of Economics, Prague.
+(1) Merit scholarships are awarded by the Dean of the relevant faculty; or in the case of VSE wide study programs, they are awarded by the Rector of the Prague University of Economics and Business; to students of Bachelor’s and Master’s degree programs for outstanding academic achievement over the past academic year, subject to the conditions which were set for the particular academic year by the Dean of the relevant faculty, or the Rector of the Prague University of Economics and Business.

 (2) The forms, terms and deadlines for applying for the scholarship are set by the Dean, or Rector, as appropriate.